-- Coronavirus: The Company has assessed the plausible impacts to its future financial forecasts and budgets and, given the nature of its industry sector, is currently not anticipating any significant impacts to its ability to meet its business objectives or to experience a significant operating cash flow impact.
-The risks of Coronavirus have been mitigated within the business, with risk assessments performed with respects to employees, customers and suppliers.
-The Company continues to trade at full capacity and supplies products to key service sectors within the UK. - Raw material availability and prices: the Company monitors raw material sources on a global basis and negotiates forward purchase contracts where appropriate with key suppliers. - Environmental risks: Ahlstrom-Munksjö Corporation places considerable emphasis upon environmental compliance in each of its businesses and not only seeks to ensure on-going compliance with relevant legislation but also strives to ensure that environmental best practice is incorporated into its key processes.
+- Coronavirus: The risks of Coronavirus were mitigated within the business, with risk assessments performed with respects to employees, customers and suppliers. - Raw material availability and prices: the Company monitors raw material sources on a global basis and negotiates forward purchase contracts where appropriate with key suppliers. - Environmental risks: Ahlstrom-Munksjö Corporation places considerable emphasis upon environmental compliance in each of its businesses and not only seeks to ensure on-going compliance with relevant legislation but also strives to ensure that environmental best practice is incorporated into its key processes.
 In addition, an environmental report setting out the Company's approach to environmental management is prepared and issued to shareholders annually and is made available to all other stakeholders on request. - Debtor recoverability: the Company maintains strong relationships with each of its key customers and has established credit control parameters.
 Appropriate credit terms are agreed with all customers and these are closely managed. - Major disruption/disaster: business continuity planning is reviewed regularly.
 In addition, a formal Business Continuity Plan has been implemented. - The effect of legislation or other regulatory activities: the Company monitors forthcoming and current legislation regularly. - New product, project and technology risk: the Company develops new technologies and introduces new products to the market.
 All new technologies and products involve business risk both in terms of possible abortive expenditure, reputational risk and potentially customer claims or onerous contracts.
 Such risks may materially impact the Company. - Litigation: the Company is subject to litigation from time to time.
 The outcome of legal action is always uncertain and there is always the risk that it may prove more costly and time consuming than expected.
 There is a risk that litigation could be instigated in the future which could materially impact the Company.
 In some liability cases legal expenses are covered by insurance.